r-shruthi11/ToyHMMs/README.md

 # Toy HMMs
-Low-D simulations of various HMM variants to be generalized to behavioral clustering
+Low-D simulations of HMM variants to be generalized to behavioral clustering